 Prior to coming to the Bar, Anita advised and represented vulnerable adults and minors in refugee and public law matters, and worked for a number of charitable organisations and NGOs, both in the UK and abroad.
 Post-pupillage, she spent two terms as Judicial Assistant to Lady Justice Arden in the Civil Division of the Court of Appeal, where she worked on a wide range of civil and family law matters.

-If you would like any further information regarding Anita Rao’s practice, please contact her clerks or call +44 (0)20 7405 6114.
+If you would like any further information regarding Anita’s practice, please contact her clerks or call +44 (0)20 7405 6114.

 Court of Protection

-Anita also regularly advises and acts in ordinary residence disputes.
-She has particular experience of this area having, under the tutelage of Tony Harrop-Griffiths in her third seat of pupillage, assisted in R (Cornwall Council) v Secretary of State for Health and Ors EWCA Civ 12 and R (Wiltshire Council) v Hertfordshire County Council and SQ EWCA Civ 712 before the Court of Appeal.
+Anita is regularly instructed to advise in ordinary residence disputes, both prior to a referral to the Secretary of State and during that process.
+She also has experience of contested litigation in this area having assisted Tony Harrop-Griffiths during pupillage in the Court of Appeal on two occasions, in R (Cornwall Council) v Secretary of State for Health and Ors EWCA Civ 12 and R (Wiltshire Council) v Hertfordshire County Council and SQ EWCA Civ 712.

 - Notable Cases

-- Hubert Greenland Pupillage Scholar, Lincoln’s Inn
+- Hubert Greenland Scholar, Lincoln’s Inn

 - Marchant Scholar, Lincoln’s Inn